fluttercommunity/flutter_sms/example/README.md

-# flutter_sms_example
+# send_message_example

-Demonstrates how to use the flutter_sms plugin.
+Demonstrates how to use the send_message plugin.

 ## Getting Started